pangtodd/PizzaParlor/README.md

 #### By Todd Pangilinan

-A website that allows customers to order a custom pizza.
+A website that allows customers to order custom pizzas.

 ## Technologies used: